dominicparga/howto/markdown.md

 <img src="path/to/image.png" title="Text when hovering over the image" alt="Replacement if image not found" width="256" height="256"/>
 ```

+> Note: You can dump width or height and only provide one of them.
+> The other one scales automatically.

 ## Super Fancy Stuff <a name="fancy-title"></a>

 Writing markdown is a lot easier, especially if you are vim-user, if every sentence has its own line without any linewidth limit.